National STEM Education Advocate To Serve As Harrisburg University Commencement Speaker

 Kumar Garg, a Senior Fellow at the Society for Science & the Public, will deliver the remarks to the Class of 2017 during the ceremony, which is scheduled to begin at 6:30 p.m., Thursday, May 11th at the Forum Auditorium in Harrisburg, PA.

 The Class of 2017 will consist of approximately 410 students.
 It is the University’s 10th Commencement exercises.
-The University first graduating class consisted of seven students in 2007.
+The University first graduating class consisted of nine students in 2007.

 At the Society, where Garg is a leading policymaker and strategist to the Society’s mission of cultivating scientific understanding among children and adults.
 Established in 1921, Society is a nonprofit whose vision is to promote the understanding and appreciation of science and the vital role it plays in human advancement.